mxiuwang/git-practice/Scenario_3/readme.md

     A---B master-your-name
     ```
     </details>
-1. Simulate changes made by another engineering to `master` by going to Github, and adding `Line 3A - Added by another engineer` in the same `FileToModify.txt` file on the `master-your-name` branch in `origin`.
+1. Simulate changes made by another engineer to "`master`" by going to Github, and adding `Line 3A - Added by another engineer` in the same `FileToModify.txt` file on the `master-your-name` branch in `origin`.
     <details>
     <summary>Solution</summary>